 Lady Bird Johnson Grove

-Lady Bird Johnson Grove is my favorite place to visit at Redwood National and State Park.
+Lady Bird Johnson Grove is a favorite place to visit at Redwood National and State Park.
 You’ll find it in the Redwood National Park, about an easy three-mile drive north along Highway 101 from the Thomas H. Kuchel Visitor Center.

 It is named after the former first lady, who was a renowned conservationist.
 The trail here takes you on a 1.5-mile loop through some very picturesque redwoods.